sebalesraim/FuzzyNetworkFeat/README.md

 ## Description
 Three files are provided, namely

-`FuzzyAnalysisLib.R` which contains the functions for the computation of the fuzzy network descritpors
+`FuzzyAnalysisLib.R` which contains the functions for the computation of the fuzzy network descritpors (and a set of ancillary functions)

 `MinimumPosteriorProb.R` which is used to compute the minimum posterior probability of existene of the edges, given the associated _p_-value (see the section II.B of the paper).

-`Functions` is a set of ancillary functions for the other codes.

 ## Acknowledgments